cclauss/toogoodtogo/README.md

 ## Testing the internet deployed version

 *too good to go stock reading* is deployed on https://toogoodtogo-r3qg.onrender.com/.
 The following examples will use this domain.
-Read the below section to deploy it locally.
+Superuser credentials to access the admin interface and the API have been mailed to the talent recruiter.

 ## Deploy locally